 Below you’ll find an ever growing list of sensory toys (we like to refer to them as sensory tools) for kids with ADHD, sensory processing disorder, autism, and other neurodivergent diagnosis.
-We have first hand experience with these as our daughter was diagnosed at a young age with sensory processing disorder.
+We have first hand experience with these as our daughter was diagnosed at a young age with sensory processing disorder and ultimately autism.

 Using the right toys is a fun way to help autistic children with their gross motor, oral motor, and fine motor skills while getting great sensory input.

 We hope you’ll enjoy browsing this growing list of sensory toys for autism, sensory processing disorder, and individuals with ADHD.

 Sensory Toys for Autism is family owned and participates in the Amazon Services LLC Associates Program, an affiliate advertising program providing a means for sites to earn advertising fees by linking to Amazon.com.
 Most product links lead directly to an affiliate partner.